2021 Nottinghamshire County Council election explained

 Worksop West

 † The Conservative candidate for Worksop West, Lloyd Widdup, was suspended by the Conservative party in April 2021 pending the outcome of an investigation into social media posts.
-Widdup remains a validly nominated candidate and will appear on the ballot paper as such.
+Widdup remained a validly nominated candidate and appeared on the ballot paper.

 Broxtowe Borough